jonnycundall/comms-platform/src/main/tut/docs/events.md

 As part of the metadata, you need to specify the `deliverTo` field.
 You can provide one of two things:

-* A `Customer`, containing a customer ID, if you want to send the comm to an OVO customer.
+* A `Customer`, containing a global customer ID, if you want to send the comm to an OVO customer.
 * A `ContactDetails`, if you want to send the comm to an arbitrary recipient.
 You must provide an email address, a mobile phone number (for SMS) or both.

 ### Building the event